powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **acSolverType**
 AC load flow solver engine.
 Currently, it can be one of:
 - `NEWTON_RAPHSON` is the standard Newton-Raphson algorithm for load flow.
 Solves linear systems via Sparse LU decomposition (by [SuiteSparse](https://people.engr.tamu.edu/davis/suitesparse.html));
 - `NEWTON_KRYLOV` is also the standard Newton-Raphson algorithm for load flow.
-Solves linear systems via Krylov subspace methods for indefinite non-symmetric matrices (by [Kinsol](https://computing.llnl.gov/projects/sundials/kinsol)).
+Solves linear systems via Krylov subspace methods for indefinite non-symmetric matrices (by [Kinsol](https://computing.llnl.gov/projects/sundials/kinsol));
+- `FAST_DECOUPLED` solves the load flow equation system decoupling angles from magnitudes and active from reactive power.
+Two smaller linear systems are solved at each iteration using the same LU technique as the classic Newton-Raphson.

 The default value is `NEWTON_RAPHSON`.